-As you will know, children starting school in Kindergarten all have different levels of experience and exposure to phonics and early reading skills.
-Step 0 of Phase 2 is an optional step which will allow you to informally assess your class and their previous knowledge while also preparing the class for more formal phonics teaching.
-Depending on your class, you may want to start Phase 2 at Step 1 or you may decide you need a couple of weeks working on Step 0.
+As you will know, children starting school in Foundation Stage all have different levels of experience and exposure to phonics and early reading skills.
+Week 0 of Phase 2 is an optional week which will allow you to informally assess your class and their previous knowledge while also preparing the class for more formal phonics teaching.
+Depending on your class, you may want to start Phase 2 at Week 1 or you may decide you need a couple of weeks working on Week 0.